 Describe the quality of surface waters in the area potentially affected by the project with an outline of the significance of these waters to the river catchment system in which they occur.
+The description of water quality should include medians, ranges and percentiles appropriate for comparisons with guidelines, as recommended in the ANZECC and ARMCANZ water quality monitoring and reporting (2000) guidelines.
 The description will be based on a monitoring program, with sampling stations located upstream at reference sites that would not be impacted and downstream of the project.
 Monitoring will include sites closest to the proposed discharge points and at downstream locations that would be below any mixing zone.
 Sites will include permanent and semi-permanent water holes, known aquatic habitat, weirs or reservoirs.
 Available complementary stream-flow data will also be obtained from historical records to help interpretation.
 Describe seasonal variations in water quality and variations with flow.
 Monitoring of ephemeral streams will primarily focus on all times of natural flow.
 Measure a range of physical, chemical and biological parameters relevant to the potential environmental harm on any affected creek or wetland system.
-This will include but not necessarily be limited to water quality indicators likely to be affected by the project including total nitrogen, nitrate electrical conductivity, dissolved metals, turbidity, suspended sediments and pH.
+This will include, but not necessarily be limited to, water quality indicators likely to be affected by the project including total nitrogen, nitrate, electrical conductivity, dissolved metals, major ions (including sulfate), turbidity, suspended sediments, pH, and total alkalinity.
 Biological indicators will include macroinvertebrate surveys undertaken at appropriate locations according to best practice methods.
 All sampling will be performed in accordance with the Monitoring and Sampling Manual 2009 (DERM, 2009) or the most current edition.